renyl/playa/README.markdown

 place of the original player

-## advancing the track
+## Advancing the track

-pushing "next" or "previous" while playing will play the "next" or "previous" track
+Pushing `next` or `previous` while playing will play the `next` or `previous` track

-if currently on the first or last track and playing, and "next" or "previous" takes it back to itself, play will stop. this is the same behavior as itunes. blame them.
+If currently on the first or last track and playing, and `next` or `previous` takes it back to itself, play will stop.
+This is the same behavior as itunes.
+Blame them.

-if another playa is playing, pushing "next" or "previous" advances the playlist to the appropriate place, but does not alter current play. if that playa is later played, the updated playhead will be used.
+If another playa is playing, pushing `next` or `previous` advances the playlist to the appropriate place, but does not alter current play.
+If that Playa is later played, the updated playhead will be used.

-## using Playa
+## Using Playa

 1. require the necessary js files (including jquery)

       <script type="text/javascript" src="javascript/jquery-1.3.2.min.js" /> </script>
       <script type="text/javascript" src="javascript/flash_interface.js" /></script>
       <script type="text/javascript" src="javascript/playa.js" /></script>

 2. embed the swf